SciTools/iris/docs/iris/src/developers_guide/contributing_graphics_tests.rst

 Graphics tests
 **************

-.. todo:: TREM: link to the gallery and vice versa?

-.. todo:: BILL: this page needs a carefull review - is it accurate?

-Iris may be used Iris to create various forms of graphical output, to ensure the output is consistent Iris has automated tests to check the output with know acceptable graphical output.
+Iris may be used Iris to create various forms of graphical output, to ensure the output is consistent Iris has automated tests to check the output with known acceptable graphical output.
 See :ref:`developer_running_tests` for more information.

 At present graphical tests are used in the following areas of Iris: